-The aggregate fees billed in each of the last two fiscal years for assurance related services by the Trust's external auditor that are reasonably related to the performance of the audit or review of the Trust's financial statements that are not reported under "Audit Fees" above were \$369,000 in 2007 and \$66,342 in 2006.
-These fees are primarily related to French translation fees.
+The aggregate fees billed in each of the last two fiscal years for assurance related services by the Trust's external auditor that are reasonably related to the performance of the audit or review of the Trust's financial statements that are not reported under "Audit Fees" above were \$75,000 in 2008 and \$369,000 in 2007.
+These fees are primarily related to prospectus comfort letters and French translation fees.